Detecting the early optical flashes of gamma-ray bursts with small telescope arrays: The telescope array

 The modular nature of \last provides flexibility for conducting wide and deep surveys.
 Using the so-called ``wide'' observing mode, each telescope points at an independent field across the sky.
 This provides a simultaneous ${\sim355}$~\degsqr \fov ($0.8\%$ of the celestial sphere) at the nominal depth of $19.6$~mag.
 Alternatively, several or all telescopes may be pointed at the same coordinates using the ``narrow'' observing mode.
 This substantially improves the sensitivity, comparable to a $1.9$~m telescope.
-For instance, coadding $20$~telescopes achieves a limiting magnitude, $\mathrm{m}_{\mathrm{inc}} = 21$ (20~\secnd; ${7.4}$~\degsqr).
-The design requires manual intervention in order to transition telescopes between wide and narrow alignments.
+For instance, coadding $20$ of the telescopes achieves a limiting magnitude, $\mathrm{m}_{\mathrm{inc}} = 21$ (20~\secnd; ${7.4}$~\degsqr).

+While LAST mounts can slew between different sky regions, individual telescope alignments are fixed.
+Manual intervention is needed in order to transition elements of the array between wide and narrow modes.
+This involves modifying the physical placement of telescopes on their mounts, followed by a software-driven alignment and calibration procedure.
+It is therefore impractical to change the observing mode of a particular mount during a night of automated operations.
+Correspondingly, we assume in the following that half of a \last node is prearranged with the wide observation mode, and the other half uses the narrow mode.

 The \last cameras use a rolling shutter, which enables continuous readout with negligible dead time between exposures.
 It takes $0.7$~\secnd to read images into memory, and up to an additional $1.5$~\secnd to write them to disk.
 While in principle, this allows one to produce images with $\sim1$~\secnd resolution, it is advisable to choose slightly longer exposures.
 The primary reason is that the transition from read-noise noise to background-dominated noise takes place at exposure times of $\sim5$~\secnd.
 The mounts can move very quickly.
 For safety reasons, slewing is currently limited to speeds of up to $12\dgr~\secndinv$.
 It takes up to $\sim2$~\secnd to slew to an adjacent \fov, stabilise, and begin tracking.